Manley12/Articles/hoesdoesellipticalcurvecryptographywork.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=y^2=x^3&plus;7" target="_blank"><img src="https://latex.codecogs.com/gif.latex?y^2=x^3&plus;7" title="y^2=x^3+7" /></a>

-This equation is used to find the public key based upon a value (your private key) multiplied by a point on a curve.
+This equation is used to find the public key based upon a value (your private key, which is a random 256-bit integer) telling you how many times to do point addition.
 Which for Bitcoin that point is:

 x-coordinate: 55066263022277343669578718895168534326250603453777594175500187360389116729240